 FBA sellers spend less time on their business than FBM sellers.

-- 42% of FBM sellers attribute their success on Amazon to having more time to commit to the business than 37% of FBA sellers who said the same
+- Both FBM and FBA sellers attribute their success on Amazon to having time to commit to their businesses (53% and 52%, respectively)

 What are the top product categories for FBA and FBM?

 |Toys & Games||26%|

 |Health, Household & Baby Care||22%|